nextthingco/docs/Gadget-docs/source/includes/_build.md

 * **directory**

 	```
-	directory:"blink"
+	directory:"./"
 	```

-In this field, put the pathname of the project directory containing the Dockerfile in relation to the gadget.yml file.
-In this example that is the blink directory.
+In this field, put the path of the project directory containing the Dockerfile in relation to the gadget.yml file.

 * **command**